List of athletes who played in Major League Baseball and the National Football League: Early years

 Christy Mathewson (MLB HOF) played Pro Football from 1898–1902.
 More than two-thirds of the athletes who played at the top level of both sports did so in the early years of the NFL during the 1920s and 1930s.
 The 1920 NFL season was the first in the league's history, and 11 veterans of Major League Baseball (MLB) participated in the inaugural campaign.
 The first group to appear in both sports included Jim Thorpe, a pioneer of professional football who began playing with the Canton Bulldogs in 1915.
 Thorpe was a Native American who grew up in the Sac and Fox Nation in Oklahoma.
 He was one of the most versatile athletes of his era, having won Olympic gold medals in 1912 for the pentathlon and decathlon and having also played professional basketball.
 Thorpe played in MLB from 1913 to 1919 and in the NFL from 1920 to 1928.
 He was later inducted into the Pro Football Hall of Fame.

 The first group of MLB players to play in the NFL also included George Halas, who remained affiliated with the Chicago Bears as player, coach or owner from the 1920s until his death in 1983, Chuck Dressen, who later managed five Major League Baseball teams, including the Brooklyn Dodgers, from 1934 to 1966. and eight others (Lyle Bigbee, George Brickley, Garland Buckeye, Ralph Capron, Paul Des Jardien, Paddy Driscoll, Al Pierotti, and Tom Whelan).

 Bert Kuczynski is one of a very small number of athletes to play Major League Baseball and in the NFL in the same year.
 In his senior year at Penn Kuczynski was on the NBC/Look Magazine 1942 All-American team as an end.
 After graduation in May 1943 he pitched in six games for the Philadelphia Athletics and played for the Detroit Lions in the 1943 NFL season.
 After two years in the Navy, in 1946 he played for the Philadelphia Eagles.
 While working on his master's degree in education at Penn, he was an assistant coach in the football program.

 In 1954, former Ohio State star Vic Janowicz became the first Heisman Trophy winner to appear in both MLB and the NFL.
-After winning the Heisman in 1950, Janowicz played for baseball for the Pittsburgh Pirates from 1953 to 1954 and football for the Washington Redskins from 1954 to 1955.
+After winning the Heisman in 1950, Janowicz played baseball for the Pittsburgh Pirates from 1953 to 1954 and football for the Washington Redskins from 1954 to 1955.